DaeV69/saucenao-node-typescript/README.md

-not mine \n
+not mine

-i forked and edited to make it typescripty, \n
+i forked and edited to make it typescripty,

-it exports a class constructer or whatever the fuck, \n
+it exports a class constructer or whatever the fuck,

-HOW TO USE: \n
+HOW TO USE:

-you copy index.ts to your project \n
+you copy index.ts to your project

-you can rename it who cares \n
+you can rename it who cares

-you import it from that index file or whatever you renamed it to \n
+you import it from that index file or whatever you renamed it to

-and then const sauce = sauceNao(api_key) \n
+and then const sauce = sauceNao(api_key)

-and boom \n
+and boom

-sauce is your sauceNao instance or whatever\n
+sauce is your sauceNao instance or whatever

-you do sauce.getSauce(<imageUrlOrPathHere>) \n
+you do sauce.getSauce(<imageUrlOrPathHere>)

 enjoy